I. MISSION

 i.
 The Chair may call special meetings as needed.

 ii.
-Within five days of the receipt of a request signed by at least twelve delegates, the Chair shall be required to schedule a special meeting of the Assembly.
+The chair shall be required to schedule a special meeting within five days of the receipt of a request from no fewer than twelve (12) members of the Assembly or the President of the University of North Carolina.
 This special meeting shall be conducted within ten (10) working days of the notice of the special meeting.

-D. Quorum
+C. Quorum

 A Quorum shall consist of a majority (50% plus 1) of the total number of elected delegates.